json420/degu/doc/rgi.rst

 information to the *connection* ``dict``, and this same *connection* ``dict`` instance will be passed to the main ``application.__call__()`` method when handling each request within the lifetime of that connection.

+This was motivated by the somewhat specialized way in which `Dmedia`_ uses SSL, where *authentication* is done per-connection, and only *authorization* is done per-request.
+This allows Dmedia to do extended per-connection authentication, in particular to verify the intrinsic machine and user identities behind the connection, based on the SSL certificate and SSL certificate authority under which the connection was made, respectively.

 In order to avoid conflicts with additional *connection* information that may be added by future RGI servers, there is a simple, pythonic name-spacing rule: the